Estimated reading time: 8 minutes

 You might also be interested in: An Evening At The Finnish Ambassador’s Residence

 Coming to the campus you may think you come to a natural, rural setting.
 Ninety percent of our land is green but then you’ll also have ten percent of urbanized area.
 The University is located only thirty minutes from the capital with its iconic twin towers.
 So, you can have both the luxury of the developed world as well as the natural setting.
 I think Malaysia is the center of the fast-growing Southeast Asian region.
 This results in tremendous opportunities for our students to experience different cultures and societies in the Asian region.

 We are also home to Air Asia, one of UPM’s partners.
-Air Asia has made traveling from Kuala Lumpur to the rest of Asia really affordable – flying is almost the cheapest mode of travel.
+Air Asia has made traveling from Kuala Lumpur to the rest of Asia really affordable; flying is almost the cheapest mode of travel.
 Furthermore, our university is highly ranked worldwide.
-Our students can be assured that the courses they study with us are of global standard.
-In conclusion, I think these two main worries mentioned before – environmental and academic conditions – are not an issue for students coming to UPM.
-I think that’s the unique selling point of UPM: we are a high standard university in a garden setting.
+Our students can be confident that the courses they study with us are of the highest quality.
+In conclusion, I think the two main worries mentioned before—environmental and academic conditions—are not an issue for students coming to UPM.
+I think that’s the unique selling point of UPM: we are a high-standard university in a garden setting.

 UPM is recognized by recognised by the independent government assessments as one of Malaysia’s leading research universities.

 Find out more about studying abroad in Kuala Lumpur